Learning at Barnsley Museums

 Loan boxes

-We charge £60 per half term for each loan box.
+We charge £70 per half-term for each loan box.
 Each box comes with accompanying notes and information for teachers.
 Loan boxes must be collected from and returned to Experience Barnsley Museum.

-Schools who hire our boxes can then claim a 10% discount when booking a workshop at one of our sites in the same academic year.
+Schools that hire our boxes can then claim a 10% discount when booking a workshop at one of our sites in the same academic year.

 Online workshops

-We charge £70 per session for online workshops (maximum of one class of 36 pupils per session)
+We charge £90 per session for online workshops (maximum of one class of 36 pupils per session).

 Accessibility

-Our workshops can be adapted to support any specific educational needs your group may have, please contact these to discuss these in advance.
+Our workshops can be adapted to support any specific educational needs your group may have, please contact us to discuss these in advance.

 Our terms and conditions

-We take a maximum of 36 children per class, per workshop, which must include a minimum ratio of 1 adult per 6 children.
+We take a maximum of 36 children per class and a minimum ratio of one adult per six children.

 Cancellation fees

-Once your booking form is returned, your booking is confirmed in our diary and cancellation fees become applicable.
+Once your booking form is returned, your booking will be confirmed in our diary, and cancellation fees become applicable.

 If the trip is cancelled a month before the booking, no cancellation fee will be charged.

-If the trip is cancelled between one month and one week in advance of the booking, we will in the first instance look to rearrange the visit.
+If the trip is cancelled between one month and one week in advance of the booking, we may rearrange the visit.
 If this is not possible, 50% of the workshop fee will be charged.

-If the trip is cancelled within one week of the booking, we will in the first instance look to rearrange the visit.
+If the trip is cancelled within one week of the booking, we may rearrange the visit.
 If this is not possible, the full workshop fee will be charged.

 Risk Assessment